TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-geek-nano-store-update.md

 The first time I saw this I thought I was seeing a defrost with DHW active.
 Which would have been bad.
 Before the DHW cycle started, the heat pump had been running continuously at minimum power with a steady COP of 4.4.
 There were none of the tell-tale signs that a defrost is needed.

-If you look really closely you can see that heat pump turned off just *before* the DHW demand came in.
+If you look really closely you can see that the heat pump turned off just *before* the DHW demand came in.
 The drop in flow temperature is the normal end of heating cycle.
 Then once the DHW circuit is active, some hot water is returned from the NanoStore and gets pumped round the circuit resulting in the rising part of the V.

 It then takes the heat pump much longer than normal to do it's pre-flight checks and power up again to start heating the water.
 The end result was that it took 22 minutes to be ready for showering rather than the usual 10.
-If this happens with an instant how water setup you're going to be left very disappointed.
+If this happens with an instant hot water setup you're going to be left very disappointed.

 ## Insulation